RoySegall/gizra.com/src/_posts/2018-02-01-Travis-speed.md

 The available memory is between 4 and 7.5 GBytes currently, depending on the configuration, and it should be used as much as possible.
 One example could be to move the database main working directory to a memory-based filesystem.
 For many simpler projects, that's absolutely doable and at least for Drupal, a solid speedup.
 Needless to say, we have an [example](https://github.com/Gizra/drupal-elm-starter/blob/master/ci-scripts/install_server.sh#L13) and on client projects, we saw 15-30% improvement at SimpleTest execution.
 For traditional RMDBS, you can give it a try.
 If your DB cannot fit in memory, you can still ask [InnoDB to fill memory](https://www.percona.com/blog/2013/09/20/innodb-performance-optimization-basics-updated/).

-Think about your use-case, moving the whole document root there could be legitimate, also if you need to compile a source code, doing it there makes sense.
+Think about your use case, moving the whole document root there could be legitimate, also if you need to compile a source code, doing it there makes sense.

 ## Build your own Docker image

-If your project is really exotic or a legacy one, it potentially make sense to maintain your own Docker image and in Travis, all to do is to download and execute it, we did it in the past and then [converted](https://github.com/Gizra/drupal-elm-starter/pull/165/files).
+If your project is really exotic or a legacy one, it potentially makes sense to maintain your own Docker image and in Travis, all to do is to download and execute it, we did it in the past and then [converted](https://github.com/Gizra/drupal-elm-starter/pull/165/files).
 Maintaining your image means recurring effort, fighting with outdated versions, unavailable dependencies, that's what to expect.
 Still, even it could be a type of performance optimization if you have lots of software dependencies that are hard-to-install on the current Travis container images.

 ## +1 - Debug with ease